 His skills were not without risks.
 He returned from one mission with a fuselage filled with bullet holes and half of a propeller.
 On another mission, a bullet grazed his helmet.

-Rickenbacker truly loved flying.
-He noted that other fighter pilots grew tired of flying and left the service.
-Rickenbacker had no such qualms:
+Whereas many other fighter pilots grew tired of their jobs and left the service, Rickenbacker had no such thoughts: